 All students who apply for financial aid will receive a financial aid award letter.
 The letter will include the types of assistance and award amounts the student is eligible to receive.

-In order to ensure loan funds are credited in a timely manner, students should ensure a Master Promissory Note has been completed and Entrance Loan Counseling has been confirmed.
+In order to ensure loan funds are credited in a timely manner, students should complete a Master Promissory Note and Entrance Loan Counseling.

 Funds awarded will be credited to the student's tuition account after the add/drop period is over.